Sunzima/PiCOS-BE/README.md

 ### On Local Computer
 1. Clone repository PiCOS-BE on
 2. Open CLI and direct to this repository which already cloned
-3. Run pip install -r requirements.tx
+3. Run pip install -r requirements.txt
 4. Run python3 run api.py

 ### On the Internet